Definition of Manager:

 Entrepreneurs thrive on freedom which mainly includes freedom of capital, freedom of expressing ideas and suggestions, freedom to venture out in the industry and understand the changes in the trends and technologies and so on.

-In contrary, most managers tend to prefer stability and security over freedom while working under someone in a corporation.
+In the contrary, most managers tend to prefer stability and security over freedom while working under someone in a corporation.
 Most managers tend to like a secure job and better working conditions so as to maintain a satisfactory lifestyle.
 There is a possibility that an entrepreneur can enjoy complete financial freedom over the rest of the people concerned in the business.

 As it is quite obvious that all knows about the duties and responsibilities of the entrepreneur’s lines of work.
 But when it comes to managing the small business or a large entity, each and every person working in the company knows that an entrepreneur person holds the ownership of the company and none can take that ownership from the entrepreneur.